kongmunist/mywebsite/pages/blog/infoglobetutorial1.md

 Run those two wires outside of the casing and connect a resistor in series so you don't blow out the Infoglobe's infrared LED.

-### PLEASE CONNECT A SERIES RESISTOR TO THE DATA LED LINE BEFORE USING IT
+### PLEASE CONNECT A SERIES RESISTOR TO THE DATA LED LINE BEFORE USING IT, OTHERWISE YOU RISK BURNING OUT THE LED!

 <hr>

-# Testing out the Infoglobe without putting it all back together
+# Testing the Infoglobe without putting it back together
 If you wanted to plug in the infoglobe with all the plastic off, it'd probably be dangerous for both the board and you.
 It just takes a hair caught in the rotor to ruin your Infoglobe and hair and project all at once.
 But it sucks to put it all back together, and there is a way to be relatively safe without doing that.

 1) Put the grey piece back on.
 The alignment is a bit tricky but it should drop right in